Syntax-Aware On-the-Fly Code Completion: Syntax-Aware On-the-Fly Code Completion

 \subsubsection{Multi-Task Learning (MTL)}

-Multi-Task Learning (MTL) is an MTT technique to learn multiple tasks simultaneously instead of learning them separately.
-Normally, during the learning process, the model aims to optimize a loss function for one single learning objective.
+R1.2{Multi-Task Learning (MTL) learns multiple tasks simultaneously instead of learning them separately.} Normally, during the learning process, the model aims to optimize a loss function for one single learning objective.
 With the MTL approaches, multiple loss functions are optimized together during the learning process, allowing the MTL-based model to simultaneously learn against multiple objectives and share the knowledge understanding from multiple related sources.
 In this paper, we consider two main MTL approaches for Multi-Task Learning (MTL)~\cite{ruder2017overview}, i.e., Hard Parameter Sharing (\our-Hard) and Soft Parameter Sharing (\our-Soft).

 For \emph{Hard Parameter Sharing}, the key principle is to train a code completion model against two learning objectives, where the loss functions of the two learning objectives ($L_{code}$ and $L_{type}$) are optimized together within the same model.
 Formally, the \our-Hard model aims to minimize the following loss function: